Lucy-Family-Institute/presqt/docs/target_integration.rst

         file_duplicate_action str The action to take when a duplicate file is found

                                   Options: [ignore, update]
+        process_info_path     str The path to this download's process_info_path
         ===================== === ==========================================================================

     * The function must return a **dictionary** with the following keys: